george-hawkins/mjx-donkey-car/README.md

 Many manuals (and some TX firmware in the form of `.exe`, `.zip` and `.rar` files) are available on the Flysky [ProductInformationDownload](https://github.com/open-flysky/FLYSKY-ProductInformationDownload) GitHub repo.
 Oddly, they don't have a manual for the six channel FS-BS6 that comes with the GT5 TX but they do have one for its four channel sibling, the [FS-BS4](https://github.com/open-flysky/FLYSKY-ProductInformationDownload/blob/master/Receiver%20or%20Accessories/FS-BS4).
 There's a manual and quick-start guide in the GT5 [section](https://github.com/open-flysky/FLYSKY-ProductInformationDownload/tree/master/Transmitter/FS-GT5) and a manual for the [FS-X8B](https://github.com/open-flysky/FLYSKY-ProductInformationDownload/tree/master/Receiver%20or%20Accessories/FS-X8B).

 AFHDS 2A clearly does support reporting telemetry back to the transmitters, as is clear from the README for the [GitHub FlySkyRxFirmwareRssiMod repo](https://github.com/Cleric-K/FlySkyRxFirmwareRssiMod).
 It mods binary dumps of the original firmware to include RSSI in the information forwarded to the FC but makes clear RSSI is already communicated by default to the TX.
 However, I can't find anything that indicates that the GT5 can display this information (or is in anyway aware of the RX that its bound to).

+**Important:** Razor RC has a nice video on the basic setup that you really should do having installed an FS-GTx RX and bound it with the GT5: <https://www.youtube.com/watch?app=desktop&v=WzhfpqNaRig> - in particular he covers calibrating the RC which seems important.
+He shows how to setup the gyro but says it's less important for 4WD.
+See also <https://www.youtube.com/watch?v=Oiyhv-tj-RQ>

 Flysky aren't great at making the RX firmware available - however, they are available from the [GitHub FlySkyRxFirmware repo](https://github.com/povlhp/FlySkyRxFirmware) - most of the images have simply been extracted from RXs, including those for the X8B and X6B.
 I assume these images are the basis for the images that are modded by the FlySkyRxFirmwareRssiMod project.